 A little recap of my 5 favourite speakers from WordCamp London 2019.

-Following our recent trip to North London last weekend for WordCamp 2019, I have been thinking about the talks I attended and what has stayed in my mind throughout the week.
+Following our recent trip to North London last weekend for WordCamp 2019, I’ve been thinking about the talks I attended.
+What captured my attention, and has stayed in my mind throughout the week.

 [Community Talk]